U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 • To act in urgent circumstances to protect the personal safety of individuals, users, products or services, or members of the public.

 User account creations or deletions will be processed by support@ccos.ctsa.io.
-You may unsubscribe from our newsletters, emails, and other correspondence by contacting us or emailing us at support@ccos.ctsa.io.
+If you would like to unsubscribe from our newsletters, emails, and other correspondence please email CCOS Support.
 User account information will not be kept after termination of the user’s account.
 We do not knowingly solicit or store data from minors under 18 years of age.
 By using our services, you acknowledge that you are at least 18 years old.
 Any account created by a minor will be deactivated and promptly deleted from our records.

 This website has links contained which direct users to third-party sites such as National Institutes of Health (NIH) sites, federal agency sites, and private organization sites.
 The links provided within the website are for user convenience and informational purposes only.
 The CCOS Center is not responsible for the content, accuracy of, or cookies set by the third-party sites linked within the website.
 The information provided within the links is not an endorsement by NCATS, or the CTSA Program and does not represent the views and/or opinions of the CCOS Center.
 You may wish to review the privacy policies and cookie preferences in use on the third-party sites before engaging with them.